cawka/cs118-spring2016/project-2.md

 ### Examples to emulate packet loss

-- Run the below commands to emulate packet loss at either the client or the server side.

-    * First, you want to check the tc command options of your network interface (eth0 is used in this example)

-            tc qdisc show dev eth0
+If are using the [Vagrantfile provided in project-2 skeleton](https://github.com/cawka/spring16-cs118-project2), you can automatically instantiate two virtual machines that are connected to each other using a private network (`eth1` interface on each) with emulated 10% loss and delay of 20ms in each direction.

-    * You can add a rule to randomly drop 10% of packets on eth0.
+You can use the following commands to adjust parameters of the emulation:

+- To check the current parameters for the private network (`eth1`)

+        tc qdisc show dev eth1

+- To change current parameters to loss rate of 20% and delay 100ms:

-	        tc qdisc add dev eth0 root netem loss 10%
+        tc qdisc change dev eth1 root netem loss 20% delay 100ms

-    * After adding the above rule, both the client and the server should retransmit some packets due to the packet loss.
-You can check the retransmission on the output message

-    * To delete the rule:
+- To delete the network emulation:

-	        tc qdisc del dev eth0 root
+        tc qdisc del dev eth1 root

+- If network emulation hasn't yet setup or you have deleted it, you can add it to, e.g., 10% loss without delay emulation:

+        tc qdisc add dev eth1 root netem loss 10%

-    * You can re-order the packet.
-The below command causes every 5th (10th, 15th, ...) packet to go to be sent immediately and every other packet to be delayed by 100ms.
+- You can also change network emulation to re-order packets.
+The command below makes 4 out of every 5 packets (1-4, 6-9, ...) to be delayed by 100ms, while every 5th packet (, 10, 15, ...) will be sent immediately:

-	        tc qdisc change add eth0 root netem gap 5 delay 100ms
+        tc qdisc change add dev eth1 root netem gap 5 delay 100ms

-    * More examples can be found in [Network Emulation tutorial](http://www.linuxfoundation.org/collaborate/workgroups/networking/netem)
+- More examples can be found in [Network Emulation tutorial](http://www.linuxfoundation.org/collaborate/workgroups/networking/netem)

+If you are not using the provided Vagrant, you should adjust network interface to one that matches your experiments.

 ## Congestion Control